alimx07/Distributed_Microservices_Backend/readme.md

 To make it cleaner and avoid load on main postsDB, we can separate this into a dedicated table like `streamed_table` with `post_id` and `is_streamed`, and ensure **atomicity** between the tables using transactions, so a record is only inserted in `streamed_table` if the post insert succeeds.
 This way, either everything happens or nothing does, avoiding the problems of separation.
 That’s essentially a small introduction to the **Outbox Pattern** in action.

-Using transactions is great, but we can make this even more reliable with **CDC (Change Data Capture)**.
+Using transactions is great, but we can make this even more consistence with **CDC (Change Data Capture)**.

 ### How CDC Works